barcek/phns/README.md

 ./verify.sh
 ```

-Each of the three tasks can instead be run individually using the specific command in 'verify.sh'.
+Each of the three - type checking, interactive examples and unit tests - can instead be run individually using the specific command in 'verify.sh'.

+### Type checking

+Type checking uses Mypy, an external tool.
+The Mypy-related dependencies per Python 3.11 are listed in the file 'requirements.txt'.

 To run the type checking only:

 ```shell
 mypy phns/
 ```

+### Interactive examples

+The interactive examples use `doctest` in the standard library.

-Just the interactive examples:
+To run the interactive examples only:

 ```shell
 python3 -m doctest phns/*.py
 ```

-For testing alone:
+### Unit tests

+The unit tests use `unittest`, also in the standard library.

+To run the unit tests only:

 ```shell
 python3 -m unittest --quiet test/*.py